salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ![](/assets/matmul_cpu/benchmark_mt.png){:style="display:block; margin-left:auto; margin-right:auto"}

 ## Conclusion
-I've truly enjoyed optimizing the code and pushing the hardware to its limits.
-It was both a challenging and exhilarating experience.
-I believe that hands-on implementation is the best way to truly understand hardware functionality and code optimization.
+I really enjoyed optimizing the implementation, it was both challenging and fun project.
+I believe that a hands-on implementation is the best way to understand hardware functionality and code optimization methods.
 Our implementation includes the use of kernels, cache/register blocking, and multi-threading.
 However, there is still room for further optimization through techniques such as manual thread management with pthread and [data prefetching](https://clang.llvm.org/docs/LanguageExtensions.html#builtin-prefetch).